Valentín Trujillo (pianist): Musical career

 Trujillo released his first solo album, Un piano con alma, in 1958.
 In 1960, he received the award for "Best Accompanying Orchestra Director".

 In 1962, he was hired as the conductor of the television program, "Sábado Gigante" on Canal 13.
 He continued in that role until the program was suspended in 1974 by the military dictatorship.
 The program was then renewed on an international basis, and Trujillo moved to Miami where the production resumed.
 He also participated in the television program, "El Mundo del Profesor Rossa" for several years until 1998.

 In 2013, a biography of Trujillo, Valentín Trujillo: Una vida en la música, was written by Darío Oses.

 Politics

 He has been affiliated with left politics for his entire life.
 He participated in the album X la CUT in 1968, published by the Juventudes Comunistas, and was a leader of the musicians' union.
 In March 2017, he signed for the Communist Party of Chile.

 Awards and honors

 Trujillo won the Viña del Mar International Song Festival on several occasions.
 He has also received honors from the Sociedad de Críticos de Miami in 1992 and from the Chilean government in 2000 for career achievement.
 In 2010, he was honored at the Viña del Mar Festival with three prizes, a silver torch, a gold torch, and a gold seagull.
 In May 2016, he was named illustrious son of the city of Santiago.
+In September 2024 receives the National Prize for Musical Arts.